zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 VMware Horizon is a modern platform for secure delivery of virtual desktops and apps across the hybrid cloud.
 To offer a great end-user experience, VMware Horizon provides media optimization for Teams.
 This optimization improves overall productivity across virtual desktops and apps, and enhances user experience when calling and meeting using Teams.

 You can download the latest version of VMware Horizon from the [VMware Downloads](https://customerconnect.vmware.com/downloads/#all_products) page.
-The required media optimization components are part of the Horizon Agent and Horizon Client by default and there's no need to install any additional plug-in to use the optimization feature for Teams.
+The required media optimization components are part of the Horizon Agent and Horizon Client by default and there's no need to install any other plug-in to use the optimization feature for Teams.

 To get the latest requirements and instructions on how to configure media optimization for Teams, see the [Configuring Media Optimization for Microsoft Teams](https://docs.vmware.com/en/VMware-Horizon/2006/horizon-remote-desktop-features/GUID-F68FA7BB-B08F-4EFF-9BB1-1F9FC71F8214.html) article on the VMware website.